-Snow and Solar EnergyPosted by b5baxter in News, on March 8, 2017
+Snow and Solar EnergyPosted by karen in News, Our News, on March 8, 2017

 If a photovoltaic panel is completely covered in thick snow it will stop producing power.
 However, there are few important things to keep in mind about snow on solar panels:

 - the solar panels have a smooth surface that snow easily slides off of – especially if they are at an angle

 - if there is thin layer of snow some light gets through and the photovoltaic modules can start producing power